shazil-arif/shopify-web-developer-intern-challenge/README.md

 # Shopify UX Developer Intern & Web Developer Intern Challenge - Summer 2021

+Built with Vanilla JavaScript, HTML and CSS without any frameworks.
+Only 3rd party library used is Bootstrap for some UI components

 [Click here to see the website in action](https://inspiring-engelbart-c27715.netlify.app/shoppies.html)